isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2996.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-24500
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 0.7 for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Web URL: www.mevo.com.sg
-Contact Hotline: 67739048
-Contact Email: enquiries@mevo.com.sg
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
 N.A.